vulpo-dev/auth/guides/docs/03-develop/02-auth-shell.md

 ### Dark mode

-By default, the auth shell uses a light theme to render it the auth screens.
+By default, the auth shell uses a light theme to render the auth screens.
 You can use the `dark` prop to change the default behavior like so:
 ```tsx
 <AuthShell dark />
 ```

-You and also use something like [`useMediaQuery`](https://usehooks-ts.com/react-hook/use-media-query) to adjust the theme based on the users preference:
+You can also use something like [`useMediaQuery`](https://usehooks-ts.com/react-hook/use-media-query) to adjust the theme based on the users preference:
 ```tsx
 import { useMediaQuery } from 'usehooks-ts'